Killybegs

 July 3, 2023

 I knew Killybegs was not your average harbour when I arrived at the port office.
-Whisked by a PA to the top floor of a brand new office building, I was invited to wait for the HM in a rather deep leather sofa.
-In hindsight I am not convinced Fergal Hegarty knew why I wanted to meet him, and 20 minutes into my interview he quite suddenly said "Mark, I think you have asked enough questions now!".
+Whisked by a PA to the top floor of a brand new office building, I was invited to wait for the HM in a smart leather sofa.
+Out of the window were some of the largest fishing boats in Ireland.

 Unlike in the UK, the Irish Government directly supports Irish fishing, owning and running the six main fishing harbours.
 Killybegs being the largest out of Rossaveal, Dingle, Castletownbere, Dunmore East and Howth. £220m of government money is invested in fishing every year, compared with £30m in the UK.
 Both industries contribute about £1bn to GDP - but here is the difference, whereas the UK have 5,500 registered fishing boats, Ireland has just 2,000.
 The Irish boats are huge - in fact Atlantic Dawn* which did operate out of Killybegs was once the largest fishing boat in the world.
 Out of interest, the company that owned her posted a Euro 8 Million dividend in 2023.
 Irish fishing boats are in another league.

-Thank you Fergal for a snapshot into the world of Irish commercial fishing and thank you for reminding me that I was now in a foreign country and mind my ps and qs.
+Thank you Fergal for a snapshot into the world of Irish commercial fishing and thank you for reminding me that I was now in a foreign country with a very different policy on how it supports the fishing industry.

 * Atlantic Dawn was skippered by Kevin McNelis, HM of Greencastle